dmarchand/ludumdare33/README.md

 ## Unknown:
 Do you level up in any way?
 There probably has to be some minor decisions here.
-Perhaps run speed vs strength
+Perhaps run speed vs strength.
+I also like the idea of picking a new monster.
+Perhaps a static UI that takes up 33% of the right side of the screen with stats like heroes killed, time elapsed, and choices about really simple upgrades.